hd-code/typescript-snippets/README.md

 Make sure to update the version number after changing a snippet.

-Always run `npm run build` before committing changes.
-That way `build` will always contain the latest build versions.
+Always run `npm run deploy` before committing changes.
+That will run the linter as well as all tests and then build and minify the source code into the `build` directory.